The End of the Line

 "Men have walked on the moon?"
 Henry asked dreamily, gazing up at the stars with wonder.
 His blue eyes sparkled in the moonlight.

 I smiled down at him and wiped a few grains of sand from his face.
 "More than once."

-"How?" he asked trying to figure how men had reached the moon when in his lifetime no one had even managed earthly flight.
+"How?" he asked with his mouth hanging open in disbelief.
+He couldn't figure how men had reached the moon when in his lifetime no one had even managed earthly flight.

 I laughed.
 "I'll tell you all about it later."

 I leaned in and gave him a long kiss.
 Then, I curled up in his arms and we were lulled to sleep by the gentle crashing of the waves.

 We woke up on the beach after the sun had already risen over the water.
 My skin and hair were damp with morning dew.
 Henry tried to sit up, but I squeezed him tight so he wouldn't.
 I was so content that I never wanted to wake up and go back to the real world.

 "Becca, we need to go back," he said stroking my hair.
 "Mrs. Adams is likely to kill us as it is."

 "Mary!"
 I bolted upright and looked around as if I expected her to be standing over us.